flub78/aws_cicd/doc/introduction.md

 To manage an infrastructure:

-1. cd to the terraform related configuration directory
+1. cd to the terraform configuration directory
 1. setup the environment variables
 1. terraform apply
 1. cd to the ansible playbook directory
 1. apply the playbooks required to the infrastructure.
 1. use the python scripts to monitor, enable and disable part of the infrastucture.

+## Terraform Ansible communication

+With terraform it is possible to manage similar but different infrastucture with directory structure, workspaces and tfvars files.

+To keep things simple, I'd really would like to fully manage an infrastucture from a single directory.
+This directory would contain eveything specific to one deployment and every terraform command or ansible playbook should apply to it.

 ## Cost considerations